-A. The Board recognizes the following eleven (11) holidays.
+- A. The Board recognizes the following eleven (11) holidays. - 1.
+New Year's Day

-1. New Years Day January 1
+January 1

 2. Martin Luther King's Day 3rd Monday in January

 3. President's Day 3rd Monday in February

 4. Memorial Day Last Monday in May

+5. Juneteenth June 19

-5. Independence Day July 4
+6. Independence Day July 4

-6. Labor Day 1st Monday in September
+7. Labor Day 1st Monday in September

-7. Veterans Day November 11
+8. Veterans Day November 11

-8. Day After Thanksgiving 4th Friday in November
+9. Day After Thanksgiving 4 th Friday in November

-9. Thanksgiving 4th Thurs. in November
+10. Thanksgiving 4th Thurs. in November

-10. Christmas Eve Dec ember 24
+11. Christmas Eve December 24

-11. Christmas Day December 25
+12. Christmas Dav December 25

-- B. Officers who are scheduled to work shall receive pay at the rate of two and one-half (2-1/2) times the regular rate of pay for all hours worked on a listed Holiday. - C. Officers will be provided eight and one-half (8.5) hours off with pay at straight time for holidays not worked.
+- B. Officers who are scheduled to work shall receive pay at the rate of two and one-half (2-1/2) times the regular rate of pay for all hours worked on a listed Holiday. - C. Officers will be provided eight and a half (8.5) hours off with pay at straight time for holidays not worked.
 An Officer who is under a disciplinary suspension on a holiday is not eligible to receive holiday pay under this section.

-- D. On any other day the Township closes its offices for Holiday not listed above, bargaining unit members will be paid in accordance with section B or C of this Article. - E. An officer that was scheduled to work but is on approved paid leave (vacation, comp time, personal time) on a recognized Holiday will not have said day charged to their leave bank. - F. For all holiday pay under this Agreement, a holiday begins at the start of the first patrol shift on the holiday and ends twenty-four and one-half (241⁄2) hours later. - G. An officer who is scheduled off for the holiday but is called into work shall be paid two and one-half (21⁄2) times their normal hourly rate for the hours actually worked in addition to their benefit under section C of this Article. - H. Officers assigned to non-patrol duties, e.g. investigations, will be permitted to work a maximum of five (5) of the above holidays for the additional compensation provided in the preceding paragraph.
-Those five (5) designated holidays are as follows: - Martin Luther King's Day - 2.
-President's Day - 3.
-Memorial Day - 4, Veterans Day - 5.
-Day After Thanksgiving
+Non-patrol Officers will be provided eight (8) hours off with pay at straight time for holidays not worked. - D. On any other day the Township closes its offices for Holiday not listed above, bargaining unit members will be paid in accordance with section B or C of this Article. - E. An officer that was scheduled to work but is on approved paid leave (vacation, comp time, personal time) on a recognized Holiday will not have said day charged to their leave bank. - F. For all holiday pay under this Agreement, a holiday begins at the start of the first patrol shift on the holiday and ends twenty-four (24) hours later. - G. An officer who is scheduled off for the holiday but is called into work shall be paid two and one-half (21⁄2) times their normal hourly rate for the hours actually worked in addition to their benefit under section C of this Article. - H. Officers assigned to non-patrol duties, e.g. investigations, will be permitted to work a maximum of three (3) of the above holidays for the additional compensation provided in the preceding paragraph.
+Those three (3) designated holidays are as follows: - 1.
+President's Day - 2.
+Memorial Day - 3.
+Veterans Day